The Ultimate Guide to Hedgehogs

 Did you know that there were over 30 million hedgehogs in the UK in the 1950s, but today there are less than one million?
 As part of our commitment to wildlife, we have recently founded a Hedgehog Sanctuary, where injured or sick hedgehogs are provided with around-the-clock care, food, and shelter.
 In support of this, we have recently launched an Adopt a Hedgehog scheme, to help give these adorable prickly creatures the best chance of survival in Scotland.

-Following on from our previous blog post on Hedgehogs in Scotland, we wanted to put together a comprehensive guide to hedgehogs to help people get to know these curious animals a little bit better.
+We wanted to put together a comprehensive guide to hedgehogs to help people get to know these curious animals a little bit better.
 If you’ve ever wondered how long do hedgehogs live, what do hedgehogs eat and where to hedgehogs live, read on to get yourself up to speed!

 01. About the West European hedgehog